 2017 SABR Analytics Conference research presentations

-SABR and Baseball Info Solutions are pleased to announce the research presentations for the sixth annual SABR Analytics Conference, which will be held March 9-11, 2017, at the Hyatt Regency Phoenix in Phoenix, Arizona.
+SABR and Baseball Info Solutions are pleased to announce the research presentations for the sixth annual SABR Analytics Conference, which was held March 9-11, 2017, at the Hyatt Regency Phoenix in Phoenix, Arizona.
 See below for full abstracts and presenter bios.
 For more information, visit SABR.org/analytics.

 3:15-4:15 p.m., Thursday, March 9

 RP1 and RP2 will take place back-to-back in a single session.